KassenkazyAlima/ADS_Assignment3_/README.md

 This project contains the following five classes:
 <h3 align ="left"> 🚀 MyHashTable: </h3>

-This class represents the hash table data structure.
+This class is the generic class that uses chaining to resolve collisions.
+What is more, it also represents the hash table data structure.

 Fields: